 The stable outlook reflects Standard & Poor's view of the commonwealth's proactive approach to managing budget volatility through the recession.
 Revenue adjustments have been frequent and gap-closing actions have been swift, successfully restoring balance.
-While diminished, the budget stabilization fund retains a balance that will continue to provide flexibility to manage the current fluid revenue environment.
+While diminished, we believe the budget stabilization fund retains a balance that will continue to provide.
 These are important credit factors for Massachusetts given its dependence on personal income (and related capital gains) tax revenues, which are volatile during economic cycles.